-This is a visual showcase of my favorite projects.
+This is a visual showcase of some of my projects.
 Whether it's design or topic (or, more often, both), I really enjoyed building these projects.
 I strongly believe that you should love what you do, so when I take on a project, it's going to be something I enjoy.
 There's always more work to do, so I almost never refer to my apps as "finished".
 All my code is up on Github.

 I strive to adhere to web accessibility standards, as set forth by the World Wide Web Consortium (W3C).
 Gray-on-gray low-contrast text is in fashion right now and while aesthetically it can look nice, I'm more invested in making apps that are truly accessible for all users.